DerellLicht/wbigcalc/readme.md

 ### Pending issues

-- Replace '*' with '.' in View window

 - create debug option to dump X reg in View window, in my dump format

 - Store registers in INI file?
 Maybe stack as well?